kinbiko/go-template/setup-issue.md

 ## CI

 - [x] Has golangci-lint v1.45.2 passing
-- [ ] Uses the 'central' linter config
 - [x] Runs tests with the race detector
 - [x] Runs integration tests, if applicable
-- [ ] Runs formatting against all markdown docs in the repo, and adds a commit instead of failing silently.
 - [x] Reports coverage to coveralls
 - [x] Code scanning with CodeQL